Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 ### Data statement: `data('...')`
-Although some applications may allow you to specify a data set to use through their user interface (or is predefined, like the example data set sued in this guide), the data statement allows you to specify a web location to read data for an element.
-A different data set can be associated with each element, and we allow two custom location schemes as helpful utilities
+Although some applications may allow you to specify a data set to use through their user interface (or is predefined, like the example data set used in this guide), the data statement allows you to specify a web location to read data for an element.
+A different data set can be associated with each element, and we allow two custom location schemes as helpful utilities.
+Data is inherited from the previous element in the Brunel command chain, until a data satement for an element re-defines it.

  * `sample:???.csv` -- using this scheme directly accesses Brunel's sample data files, one of AirlineDelays.csv, BGG Top 2000 Games.csv, BigTenWins.csv, Conferences.csv, minard.csv,